-Dr. Araque has worked more than 15 years in the fields of education, community development, diversity, violence prevention and positive youth development.
+Dr. Araque has worked more than 20 years in the fields of leadership and management, education, community development, diversity, violence prevention and positive youth development.
 His interests include the research and design of public, private and non-profit system structures to support positive child and adolescent development, and robust child-adult-community relationship building.

 As executive director for the University of Southern California TRiO Programs, he oversaw the college access programs, which help motivate and support low-income and first-generation minority students through the academic pipeline from middle school to college.